 to the backup is saved in the directory.
 Alongside this file a number of

 system contains the appliance’s configuration,

 system-data contains the data file system’s data – excluding

-that of the monitoring instances.
-The monitoring instances are saved in
+that of the monitoring sites.
+The monitoring sites are saved in

 separate archives that use the

 Depending on the backup’s mode, these data sets are saved with the

 .tar file extension for uncompressed and unencrypted,